alexsaunderswps/User-Guides/vr_training_guide.md

 <div style="page-break-after: always;"></div>

 **Kasa smart power strip not responsive in the Kasa application:**
-- Communication between the Kasa smart power strip and the Kasa application is dependant on internet connection
+- Communication between the Kasa smart power strip and the Kasa application is dependent on internet connection
 - Check that an internet connection is available and that the device running the Kasa application is connected to the correct network
 - Kasa smart power strips could be reset by power surges or tampering, check the Kasa application to see if the non-responsive strip is present in the device list